Leverage Machine Learning

 - User Profile

-The Coveo Machine Learning (Coveo ML) Event Recommendations (ER) feature recommends the most relevant content for each user, by learning from clicks and view events across all users’ previous sessions.
+The Coveo Machine Learning (Coveo ML) Content Recommendations (CR) feature recommends the most relevant content for each user, by learning from clicks and view events across all users’ previous sessions.
 These recommendations can be easily deployed in any web page, community, marketplace, or other digital property.

 The recommendations can be interpreted as "